michaelgt04/breakfast-cereal-showdown/README.md

 # Breakfast Cereal Showdown

+## Description
+This is the system check review clinic for our `ActiveRecord` week.
+If you are able to complete this exercise, you should be in good shape for the system check tomorrow!
+Good luck and happy reviewing!

 ## Key Topics for the Week
 The key things to make sure you have a good understanding of are as follows:
 * ActiveRecord Basics